job963/jxFind/README.md

 ### OXID eShop 6

+1. Install the module
-    composer config repo.JxMods/JxFind git https://github.com/job953/jxfind.git
+    ```composer config repo.JxMods/JxFind git https://github.com/job953/jxfind.git```

-    composer require jxmods/jxfind
+    ```composer require jxmods/jxfind```

-### OXID eShop 4/5

-1. Unzip the complete file with all the folder structures and upload the content of the folder _copy_this_ to the root folder of your shop.
-OR
-Install the [ioly OXID-Connector](https://github.com/ioly/ioly/tree/connector-oxid) (if you haven't done that already), type _jxfind_ in searchbox and click on ```Install```.
+2. Activate the module

-2. After this navigate in the admin backend of the shop to _Extensions_ - _Modules_.
+Navigate in the admin backend of the shop to _Extensions_ - _Modules_.
 Select the module _jxFind_ and click on `Activate`.

 If you open the menu _Products_, you will see the the new menu item _Text Finder_.

+### OXID eShop 4/5

+Goto branch [oxid-4x](https://github.com/job963/jxFind/tree/oxid-4x) and follow the instructions there.

 ### Optional Steps